asyrjasalo/RESTinstance/README.rst

 Bug reports and feature requests are tracked in `GitHub <https://github.com/asyrjasalo/RESTinstance/issues>`__.

-We do kindly take pull requests.
+We do respect pull request(er)s.
 Please mention if you do not want to be listed below as contributors.

 Library's own tests